This post contains affiliate links that earn commissions.

 Of course, there are some basic rules we can all agree on, and these can found in any good grammar resource.
 There are gray areas, too, which are skillfully handled by style guides.

 As writers, we need these resources.
 They help us use language effectively.
 Good grammar ensures that our work is readable.
 And we all know that bad grammar can make a piece of writing unreadable, unprofessional, and sloppy.

 Reliable Writing Resources

-In today’s world, with so much information at our fingertips via the Internet, it can be challenging to find grammar resources that are reliable and that come from credible sources.
-Google any number of grammar-related search terms and you’ll find page after page of articles and advice on grammar, many of which contain some of the worst grammar mistakes, a clear indication that such resources are neither reliable nor credible.
+In today’s world, with so much information at our fingertips via the internet, it can be challenging to find grammar resources that are reliable and that come from credible sources.
+There are pages upon pages of articles and advice on grammar, many of which contain some of the worst grammar mistakes, a clear indication that such resources are neither reliable nor credible.

 So when you choose your resources, choose wisely and make sure the authors are reputable and in a position to be postulating about grammar.